telmaq/shop-community/README.md

 # Shop Stories Mini

-## Description
-Shop Stories is a social mini-app that allows users to share their shopping experiences through stories.
+### Shop Minis Challenge: Shop Community
+Shop Community introduces a new feature where buyers can explore a curated feed of posts, which showcases Shop buyers with their favorite Shop products.
-Users can post photos of products they've purchased, write captions, and interact with other shoppers' stories through likes and comments.
+Users can interact with others' posts through likes and comments.
+Each post also includes a link to the showcased item, allowing buyers to quickly access product details and initate their purchase with just a tap.
+Just like your favorite social media platforms like Instagram or Tiktok, simply swipe to discover new items, personalized recommendations and hidden gems!
+Happy scrolling and shopping 😃!

 ### Key Features
 - Create and share stories about purchased products